CompBio-BO/Bivalvia_TEs/README.md

 AUT=Consensus sequences with both Reverse Transcriptase (RVT) and Endonuclease domain (EN) (NB: They can be in different ORFs).
 RVT=Consensus sequences missing the EN domain.
 LINE CLADE=LINE clade following [Kapitonov et al., (2009)](https://pubmed.ncbi.nlm.nih.gov/19651192/).
-L2-2 Clade correspond to L2A, L2B, Crack and Daphne clades
+L2-2 Clade correspond to L2A, L2B, Crack and Daphne clades.

 Consensus sequences construction workflow:
 1. RepeatMasker annotation of TE using an automatically generated library (with RepeatModeler).